Yandex Cloud

 Redistribute trafficRedistribute traffic

 When upgrading the microservice version, you can redistribute traffic between its versions without affecting the number of application pods.
-You can manage traffic routes using the weight parameter of the VirtualService resource.
+You can manage traffic routes using the weight parameter for the VirtualService resource.

 To redistribute traffic in your test app: